StevenPG/GWTSandbox/Project2/readme.txt

 Information on each player is available on the left sidebar.

+Note:
+  For some reason, GWT will not always run the Window.Location.reload() command when the game ends.
+I have not been able to figure out why this bug occurs, but the game normally reloads successfully when OK is pressed.

 IMPLEMENTATION_DETAILS:
 - The game is controlled through game state phases.
   - Phase 0: User uses mouse to click on the first card
   - Phase 1: User uses mouse to click on the second card
   - Phase 2: Do not allow user to select cards while processing
   - Phase 3: AI is making decisions, do not allow user to select cards

 - All of the visual generation is done within the client class provided by GWT on project creation.

 - Player control is done using a polymorphic class called MemoryPlayer.
 This is extended by two classes, HumanPlayer and ComputerPlayer.
 These classes